open-compass/BotChat/README.md

 **Evaluation Setting and Prompt**

-In BotChat Arena, we select conversations from MuTual-Test which have at least 4 chats, resulting in 222 conversation SEEDs.
+In BotChat Arena, we select conversations from MuTual-Test which have **at least 4 chats, resulting in 222 conversation SEEDs**.
 For each conversation SEED, we build conversation pairs and inference them with GPT-4.
 To save the evaluation cost, we skip conversation pairs which include two models with significant performance gaps.
-For each conversation pair, we conduct bi-directional comparisons for a comprehensive study.
+For each conversation pair, we conduct bi-directional comparisons and include both results when calculating the evaluation metrics, which can lead to a more robust conclusion.
 In Figure 3, we visualize the selected model pairs  (denoted by colors).

 ![Selected Model Pairs](/assets/SelectedPairs.png)